Leonid Komskyi: Career

 Komskyi founded Ducat Auction House in 2008.
 The main emphasis is the art of the first half of the 20th century, the domestic unofficial art of the 1950-1990s and modern art.

-In 2016, Ducat presented Ukraine’s first-ever second-hand book auction, "Ukrainian Book".
+In 2016, Ducat presented Ukraine's first-ever second-hand book auction, "Ukrainian Book".

 3-4% of the lots are the works of young artists.
 The paintings of such masters as Matvii Vaisberh, Pavlo Makov, Oleksandr Zhyvotkov, Oleksandr Roitburd are mostly exhibited.

 Rare Ukrainian books, maps, documents and graphics are exhibited in the gallery.
 In particular, alongside "The Ukrainian Book" auction, the lifetime edition of the "Aeneid" of Kotliarevsky and the works of Taras Shevchenko were exhibited.

 According to Komskyi, art lovers used to buy paintings of Russian classics, while Ukrainian art is becoming increasingly popular.

 Komskyi is the publisher of the Antiquary magazine.
-In May 2015, the Department of the State Register of the Main Territorial Department of Justice in Kyiv seized this property.
-Other Komskyi property was seized, including an apartment with a mortgage of $2 million, funded by Russia's Alfa Bank.

 In 2018, he participated in the Real Proof project, helping activists to seize a house on 8B Reitarska Street, and was accused of raiding.